 - Brussels Sprouts Sides

 - Unique, Easy, and Impressive Thanksgiving Sides

 What Should I Cook for Thanksgiving?

-- I start with a few of my healthy Thanksgiving appetizers, like Pumpkin Goat Cheese Crostini and Ham and Cheese Pinwheels.
+- Appetizers.
+I start with a few of my healthy Thanksgiving appetizers, like Pumpkin Goat Cheese Crostini, Pineapple Cheese Ball, Sausage Stuffed Mushrooms, and Ham and Cheese Pinwheels.

-- Next, I’ll serve a hearty and delicious main dish with a handful of my healthy Thanksgiving sides from the list below.
-In our house, we stick to roasted turkey.
-Make your favorite, then surround it with any of the recipes on this list.
+- Main Course.
+Next, I’ll serve a hearty and delicious main dish with a handful of my healthy Thanksgiving sides from the list below.
+Make your favorite (we always do roast turkey), then surround it with any of the recipes on this list.